 From cycling in Europe on two panniers a day and other experiences, Anne McAlpin brings travel tricks such as threading a necklace through a straw.

-By Jennifer Margulis, Correspondent of The Christian Science Monitor / December 18, 2007
+A version of this article originally appeared in The Christian Science Monitor / December 18, 2007

 And yet, her solutions to these problems somehow (a necklace-stuffed-straw, for goodness’ sake!) inspire you to think you can effortlessly hit the road perfectly unmussed – just like Martha Stewart’s soothing ideas make slobs imagine they can reform.